Life Stage Planner

 - Managing debt

-- Discretionary savings programs
+- Starting discretionary savings programs

 - Long-range planning for retirement and emergencies

-- Diversifying investments and establishing a growth strategy
+- Establishing a growth strategy for investments

-- Creating a simple will and estate plan — providing for heirs and bequests to charity
+- Creating a simple will and estate plan providing for heirs and bequests to charity

 - Active financial planning